PMunch/wxnim/README.md

     nim cpp -r controlgallery.nim

-The output of the macro should look like these images from Linux and Windows respectively:
+The output of the macro should look like these images from Linux, Windows, and macOS:

 On Linux wxWidgets uses GTK+ as it's backend and looks will vary greatly depending on theme (this screenshot is taken with the Arc theme and M+ 2p font).